Resolving last-click discrepancies

 To collect UTM parameters, Criteo processes the referrer URL when a user is entering the website.
 When no referral policy is set, the default settings in the browser will apply.

-Google Chrome changed the default setting in August 2020 with the release of Chrome 85 to “strict-origin-when-origin”, which cuts off any additional parameters beyond the website’s origin (including UTM-parameter).
+Google Chrome changed the default setting in August 2020 with the release of Chrome 85 to “strict-origin-when-origin”, which cuts off any additional parameters beyond the website’s origin (including UTM parameter).
 It is expected that more browsers will change to “strict-origin-when-origin” as their default setting in the future.

 Chrome still offers the possibility of other referral policy settings which will provide the necessary information for Criteo to collect data for your last-click attribution.
 For the best experience with your Criteo campaigns, we recommend going into your settings and selecting a referral policy that supports UTM processing to Criteo.